 Would you like a photo shoot after the wedding?

-After the Honeymoon Photos
+After the Wedding Photography

-The couple starts with photographs of after the honeymoon photos.
+The couple starts with photographs of after the honeymoon.
 Ask them, "What kind of memorable tokens did they bring home?"
 Include those in the photos and other items like reenactments of what they did on their trip...snorkling, skydiving, sunbathing, hiking, and so forth.

 © 2015 Kenna McHugh